slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Losing money probability

 If the student constantly faces money losses he will be bankrupt.
-Table 4 gives us insights which situtations lead to money lost.
+Table 4 gives us insights which situations lead to money lost.
 Let's bring together the probability of playing each role and probability of losing money in each role.
-We will focuse on the situtations that lead to money loss.
+We will focus on the situations that lead to money loss.
 For example a "tutor of 5 tutees" paying 3 reimburses has a positive profit and we will not discuss that probability of such events in this section.

 The probability of playing each role can be taken from fig. 2 and was calculated as number of students in each role divided by total number of students.